 NB.
-Loadbalancer.org are continuing to develop and support v5.
+Loadbalancer.org are continuing to support v5.

-The v6.7 image requires a high speed 4Gb IDE DOM / Flash.
+The latest images require a high speed 4Gb IDE DOM / Flash.
 If you are already running v6 then you will already have this and should be able to simply re-image your current IDE DOM / Flash.
 If you are upgrading from v5 you will need to purchase a 4Gb IDE DOM / flash card and then use the following procedure to build it from the USB stick.

 If you are already running v6 then you can keep your current configuration by backing up the XML file on BOTH the master and the slave.
-This can then be uploaded to the new v6.5 appliance once the following steps have been completed.
+This can then be uploaded to the new appliance once the following steps have been completed.